Open-RIO/GradleRIO-C/README.md

         // Maven is the default provider for the WPILib library mavenBranch = "development"         // Set which branch of the WPILib Maven to use.
-By default, this is 'release' mavenWpilib = "2017.1.1-beta-3"     // Set which version of WPILib to use from the Maven.
-By default, this is '+' (latest release) mavenHal    = "2017.1.1-beta-3"     // Set which version of the HAL to use from the Maven.
-By default, this is the same as mavenWpilib mavenWpiutil = "1.0.2"              // Set which version of WPIUtil to use from the Maven.
-By default, this is '+' (latest release) mavenNtcore = "3.1.2"               // Set which version of NTCore to use from the Maven.
-By default, this is '+' (latest release) mavenCscore = "0.9.1-beta-3"        // Set which version of CSCore to use from the Maven.
+By default, this is 'release' wpilibVersion = "2017.1.1-beta-3"     // Set which version of WPILib to use from the Maven.
+By default, this is '+' (latest release) halVersion    = "2017.1.1-beta-3"     // Set which version of the HAL to use from the Maven.
+By default, this is the same as mavenWpilib wpiutilVersion = "1.0.2"              // Set which version of WPIUtil to use from the Maven.
+By default, this is '+' (latest release) ntcoreVersion = "3.1.2"               // Set which version of NTCore to use from the Maven.
+By default, this is '+' (latest release) cscoreVersion = "0.9.1-beta-3"        // Set which version of CSCore to use from the Maven.
 By default, this is '+' (latest release)

+        talonSrxVersion = "4.4.1.9"         // Set which version of CTRLib (Talon SRX) to use from the maven.
+By default, this is '+' (latest release) navxVersion = "3.0.323"             // Set which version of NavX to use from the maven.
+By default, this is '+' (latest version)
     }

-    // Use this block to add libraries that have been prebuilt (i.e. device libraries like NavX, or other code)
+    // Use this block to add libraries that have been prebuilt (i.e. device libraries, or other code)
     // If you're building a library from source, it is better to add that as a dependency or as another component.
     // If the library uses GradleRIO, use the multi_project example.
 If it doesn't, you can add the sources as shown
     // in the custom_library example.
     // This block is optional.
     libraries {
-        navx(LibraryPrebuilt) {
+        some_lib(LibraryPrebuilt) {
-            headers "navx/include"
+            headers "some_lib/include"
-            staticFile "navx/navx.a"
+            staticFile "some_lib/some_lib.a"
-            sharedFile "navx/navx.so"
+            sharedFile "some_lib/some_lib.so"
         }
     }